Unemployment and workers comp are benefits you can usually get if you are unable to work. But can you get both at the same time?

 - you can’t go back to the kind of work you were doing before your injury

-You see, getting injured at work doesn’t necessarily mean you can’t work anymore.
-Sometimes, an injured worker may still work though they can’t go back to the work they were doing before they got injured.
+Getting injured at work doesn’t necessarily mean you can’t work anymore.
+Sometimes, an injured worker may still work, though they can’t return to the work they did before they got injured.

-For instance, let’s say you were working in construction when you hurt your back in an accident at work.
+For instance, let’s say you were working in construction when you hurt your back in an accident.
 Your injury prevents you from lifting heavy objects or doing extensive physical work.
-Obviously, you can’t go back to doing construction work anymore.
-But you can still work a light duty job like recording inventories or monitoring security cameras.
+You can’t go back to construction work, but you can still work a light-duty job, such as recording inventories or monitoring security cameras.

-That said, receiving temporary total or temporary partial disability benefits usually prevents you from claiming unemployment.
-You’ll only receive these types of workers comp if your disability prevents you from doing any type or if you can work with restrictions.
-Claiming unemployment means you’re still able to work and if you are on a no-work status then you’re not entitled to unemployment.
+That said, receiving temporary total or partial disability benefits usually prevents you from claiming unemployment.
+You’ll only accept these types of workers comp if your disability prevents you from doing any kind of work or if you can work with restrictions.
+Claiming unemployment means you can still work; you’re not entitled to unemployment if you are on a no-work status.

 VICTOR MALCA – Florida Workers Compensation & Social Security Disability Attorney